Problem

 Approach

-Use a recursive backtracking function that builds up a permutation by adding unused numbers at each step.
+Use a recursive backtracking function that builds a permutation by adding unused numbers at each step, skipping numbers that would make the last two elements have the same parity.
 When the permutation is complete (length n), add it to the result.

 Code